spiral/docs/docs/en/filters/configuration.md

 > **Note**
 > Try URL with `?abc=1`.

-## Extensions

-Activate `Spiral\Domain\FilterInterceptor` in your [domain core](/cookbook/domain-core.md) to automatically pre-validate your request before delivering to controller.
+The Filter will automatically pre-validate your request before delivering to controller.